biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

 p(x) = \sum_{y} p(x, y) \quad \text{and} \quad p(y) = \sum_{x} p(x, y)
 $$

-While the marginal probabilities tell us the probability of the individual random variables, irrespective of the other. <i>Conditional probability</i> tells us the probability of one random variable, when the value of another random variable is known.
+Marginal probabilities tell us the probability of the individual random variables, irrespective of the other. <i>Conditional probability</i> tells us the probability of one random variable, when the value of another random variable is known.
 The conditional probability of $X$ given $Y$ is denoted by $p(X=x \vert Y=y)$ or $p(x \vert y)$ and is given by,

 $$
 p\left(x \\, \vert \\, y\right) = \frac{p\left(x, y\right)}{p\left( y \right)}, \quad p(y) \neq 0